dekuNukem/exixe/getting_started.md

 ### Wiring it up

-You should first wire it up and test to see if the board is working before soldering on the nixie tubes.
+You should first test to see if the board is working before soldering on the Nixie tubes.

 First take a look at the pinout in [technical_details.md](/technical_details.md), connect the GND to GND, and 3.3V power to 3V3.
 If you turn it on at this stage the LED should be faintly on, and nothing else should happen.